 We are now in the transition period to the change of screening start age in November 2019, so the NCSP recommends that from now on, women are not invited to join the cervical screening programme until they reach 24.5 years.

 Should women aged 20 to 24 years old continue to have cervical screening prior to raising the age for screening?

-When the age is raised to 25 years, what should happen for women aged 20 to 24 years old who have already started screening?
+When the start age is raised to 25 years, what should happen for women aged 20 to 24 years old who have already started screening?

 Will the change in start age for cervical screening mean that there will be an increase in women between 25 and 30 years being diagnosed with cervical cancer?

-- Research in the United Kingdom specifically looked at this issue.
-There is evidence that screening women aged 20 to 24 years has had little or no impact on rates of cervical cancer up to the age of 30 years.
+Research in the United Kingdom specifically looked at this issue.
+There is strong evidence that screening women aged 20 to 24 years has had little or no impact on rates of cervical cancer up to the age of 30 years.

-Intermenstrual bleeding (IMB) and other irregular bleeding patterns are common.
+Intermenstrual bleeding and other irregular bleeding patterns are common.
 Although most women investigated for abnormal vaginal bleeding do not have serious disease, abnormal vaginal bleeding can be associated with genital tract malignancy and premalignant conditions, as well as other conditions such as polyps, adenomyosis, leiomyomas, coagulopathies, ovulatory disorders, endometrial disorders and iatrogenic causes.
-Postcoital bleeding (PCB) in particular warrants investigation because it may be a symptom of cervical cancer.
+Postcoital bleeding (PCB) in particular, warrants investigation because it may be a symptom of cervical cancer.

 Abnormal vaginal bleeding is relatively common in the 20 to 24 year age group.